 Anzac Biscuits – Everyway you LOVE them !

 Looking for a delicious Anzac Biscuit recipe ?
 In this post you’ll find the Anzac Biscuit that suits your needs.
-Paleo, Gluten free, Organic Oatmeal- I’ve got it all covered.
-You can also find this recipe in my 80/20 cookbook on page 160.
+For those who would love my Gluten Free or Paleo Anzacs, they are featured exclusively in my Healthy Chef Recipe App.

 Anzac biscuits are traditionally made with rolled oats, butter, sugar, golden syrup, white flour and coconut.
 I’ve adjusted the original recipe to create a few different versions of this fabulous biscuit so that you’ll hopefully find the creation that works for you.
 The first is my favourite and based on traditional rolled oats combined with coconut, almond and heart healthy / anti-inflammatory macadamia nut oil, and I must admit it’s hard to stop at one.
 The great thing about this recipe is that you can also swap the oats for quinoa to make them suitable for gluten free eating plans.
 My next version is a little more traditional and made with organic wholegrain spelt, rolled oats, organic honey, vanilla, coconut and quality butter that justs melts in the mouth.
 My third creation is made with a base of almonds and coconut , then scented with vanilla bean which makes them perfect if you’re on a gluten free eating plan.